-We all want to avoid looking old with sun-damaged skin, so we use sunscreen that has higher SPF, thinking that it is better at sun protection than one with a lower SPF.
+We all want to avoid looking old with sun-damaged skin, so we use sunscreen that has higher SPF, thinking that it is better at sun protection than one with a lower Sun Protection Factor.
 Unfortunately, that widespread assumption is wrong.

 What Exactly is SPF?